-Victoria 3: release date speculation, trailers, and latest news
+Victoria 3 release date and trailer

 A Russian revolutionary in Victoria 3 holding a flag